pablodenadai/anthill/README.md

 > WIP

-- Each ant has 2 sensing points to act as the antenna
+- OK (use radians) Each ant has 2 sensing points to act as the antenna
-  - Ant checks the strength of the trail at each of those sensors
+  - OK (use radians) Ant checks the strength of the trail at each of those sensors
-    - If the left is stronger than the right, then it turns left, if the right is stronger, turn right, if they are the same go straight
+    - OK (use radians) If the left is stronger than the right, then it turns left, if the right is stronger, turn right, if they are the same go straight
-  - If there is no trail at each antenna, the ant will go straight, and randomly turn every so often
+  - OK (use radians) If there is no trail at each antenna, the ant will go straight, and randomly turn every so often
 - Each ant has one point in the middle that acts as the "mouth"
   - The mouth sensor is always checking for food at it's position
     - If the ant hits a food source, it eats, then grabs food and turns 180 degrees and begins to move straight which should follow the trail it laid when finding the food